SuperIRis/personal-website-update-2022/README.md

 Run the site in dev mode with gulp serve (live reload, JS and SASS transpiling) Build the site for prod with gulp build (copy static files to dist / babelify, concat, and uglify JS / transpile, concat, and minify CSS)

+NOTES as of 8/11

+- Finished projects
+  Next:
+  - Project

+NOTES as of 7/11

+- Finished contact "migration"
+- Postponed redesign of contact (remove form, add social networks)
+  Next:
+  - Projects, and project

 NOTES as of 6/11

 - Finished about me